 Precautions for Use

-② Push SKEK vertically against the hex head screws/bolts or hex nut until the edges bite in.③ While pressing the head of the socket wrench from above, turn it in the loosening direction and remove the hex head screws/bolts or hex nut.
+- While pressing the head of the socket wrench from above, turn it in the loosening direction and remove the hex head bolt or hex nut.
 The spiral edges securely bite in＊1, allowing the screw to be turned and removed.